jolynch/website/content/drafts/semver_must_evolve.md

 issue (and with tools like `docker` or [`dhvirtualenv`](https://github.com/spotify/dh-virtualenv) it gets even better), you still can't install multiple versions of the same package in the same virtualenv.
-Most python projects I am aware of either don't work around this and break all the things, or release multiple package names.
+Most Python projects I am aware of either don't work around this and break all the things, or release multiple package names.

 These problems are even worse for client libraries, where the library is wrapping a